mounalebazda/movies_review_sentiment_analysis/README.md

 # Features :

-- Real-time Sentiment Analysis: Offers immediate feedback on the emotional tone of a review, distinguishing between positive and negative sentiments.
+- Real-time Sentiment Analysis: Offers immediate feedback on the emotional tone of a review
-Simple, Intuitive Interface: Allows users to easily submit reviews and view sentiment analysis results, making the tool accessible for all user levels.
+- Distinguishing between positive and negative sentiments.
-- Educational Tool for Learning: Ideal for students and enthusiasts looking to explore text analysis and sentiment interpretation in real-world applications.
+- Intuitive Interface: Allows users to easily submit reviews and view sentiment analysis results.

 ## Application Screenshots